Shop Local, Support Local!

 The City has both transient (overnight) moorings and slips for rent at the City Landing.
 If coming in on a vessel call the Harbor Master on VHF channel 16 or 9.
 You may also call the office ahead.
 The City also has a few seasonal slips for rent at Thompson’s Wharf.
 Currently there is a waiting list.
 If you are interested in being on the list contact the Harbor Master’s office.
 The City does not have seasonal moorings to rent.
 Contact Belfast Boatyard for this information – 207-338-5098.

-As of the end of the season of 2005, there were 350 mooring permits issued.
+As of the end of the 2005 season, there were 350 mooring permits issued.

 Our office has diagrams and information on the mooring standard requirements in the Harbor Ordinance.
 You may also download the mooring inspection form.

 The channel has a 13’ depth at MLW.
 The City Landing is located at the edge of the channel and maintains this same depth.

 We have two face docks.
 One has 110’ and the other 120’ of uninterrupted space.
 Recently, we were visited by a 128’ m/y.